 Though Ikediuba was a capable student enrolled in Advanced Placement (AP) classes and active on campus she couldn’t conceive a future that included college.
 That soon changed, at ASLA Ikediuba regained her self-confidence and began envisioning a pathway to college.
 It helped that she was encountering college level coursework.
 “Classes at ASLA were a different level of rigour.
 Whoo!
 Those AP courses did not play games,I don't think I had ever worked so hard in school,” laughed Ikediuba.
 Though it was difficult at first, they helped develop her thought processes and even now she reflects on the learning.
 “I loved those classes so much!
 They forced me to think in a much deeper way, I now think deeply, I’m self-reflective, and I view life in a deeper way.
 It is why I’m thankful for the education, the community, encouragement, and love ASLA provided me.
 It truly changed me.”

-In 2014, Ikediuba was introduced to the Posse Foundation’s Posse Scholars, a program that provides a program that identifies public high school students with extraordinary academic and leadership potential who are often overlooked by the traditional college selection processes.
+In 2014, Ikediuba was introduced to the Posse Foundation’s Posse Scholars, a program that identifies public high school students with extraordinary academic and leadership potential who are often overlooked by the traditional college selection processes.
 Each year, the foundation’s partner colleges and universities awards 10 students with a four-year full-tuition leadership scholarship.

 Despite being challenged in her courses and feeling supported at ASLA, Ikediuba’s road to college wasn’t easy: “There were points where I was questioning why my family moved here because nothing was getting better.
 Often times it was hard to go to school and focus on my education with so much going on at home, things that I felt I should have been helping with.”
 Though it was a constant struggle, Ikediuba didn’t let these circumstances deter her from her goal.
 “It amazes me that she was able to focus and earn good grades while going through situations I can't even imagine,” said Will Heuisler, Ethnic Studies teacher at ASLA.